The Old Music Industry, Murder By Internet - The Blogging Musician @ adamharkus.com

 More Music Business articles @ The Blogging Musician

-11 responses to “The Old Music Industry, Murder By Internet”
+11 thoughts on “The Old Music Industry, Murder By Internet”

 2. I do see the points everyone is making.
 Thing is, thanks to the internet, you can’t get by just being a musician.
 You have to be net savvy and you have to know how to sell.
 A hell of a lot of the best musicians (and artists for that matter) are great at what they do, but they suck as business people.
 That’s not necessarily a bad thing to me – but it is bad for them.